virging-mvla/apple-music-lastfm-scrobbler/README.md

 # tabScraper
 Program to input old apple music scrobbles into lastFM

+NOTE: As of now, this is still a SCRIPT, not a proper application.
+As such, downloading and running it is a little messy and requires about 10 minutes.
+I hope the instructions below make sense, but if they don't, please reach out to me at virginkargarv@gmail.com

 Dependencies : (will make more in depth later)

 - Chrome >=v97